 Doc: Unbelievable, that old Biff could have chosen that particular date.
 It could mean that that point in time inherently contains some sort of cosmic significance.
 Almost as if it were the temporal junction point for the entire space-time continuum.
 On the other hand, it could just be an amazing coincidence.

-Finally – back on the hoverboard – we must pursue Biff in his pride and joy (a 1946 Ford Super Deluxe convertible christened Sheila) to recover the almanac before he can use it to sabotage the future, one bet at a time.
-In between we’re obstructed by the police and Biff’s henchman who must be punched into submission to clear a path to the chief architect of the approaching apocalypse himself, Biff.
+Finally – back on the hoverboard – we must pursue Biff in his pride and joy (a 1946 Ford Super Deluxe convertible christened Sheila) to recover the almanack before he can use it to sabotage the future, one bet at a time.
+In between, we’re obstructed by the police and Biff’s henchman who must be punched into submission to clear a path to the chief architect of the approaching apocalypse himself, Biff.
 It’s pretty much a replica of level one, only with a new backdrop, set in a previous era.

-The same tunnel was used to film the Who Framed Roger Rabbit scene in which Eddie Valiant (Bob Hoskins) drives Benny the Cab to Toon Town.
+The same tunnel was used to film the Who Framed Roger Rabbit scene in which Eddie Valiant (Bob Hoskins) drives Benny the Cab to Toontown.

 Time the final moment right and Biff will careen into the back of a manure truck just as we’re whisked to safety on a bunting rope attached to the DeLorean.
-In fact he’ll do that regardless even if we just stay out of the way, ignoring the DeLorean entirely.
+In fact, he’ll do that regardless even if we just stay out of the way, ignoring the DeLorean entirely.

 Actually horse feed pellets, trivia fans.
 The recurring manure gag is possibly a parody of a similar scene from the 1978 American comedy movie, Harper Valley PTA.

-Much like the end of the movie there’s an abrupt transition into an advert for the next game (seeing as they were filmed/developed back to back), providing Images Software with the perfect excuse to not bother including a proper conclusion.
+Much like the end of the movie, there’s an abrupt transition into an advert for the next game (seeing as they were filmed/developed back to back), providing Images Software with the perfect excuse to not bother including a proper conclusion.
 It would be a major disappointment had the rest of the extremely poor game not already prepared us for a lacklustre finale.

 Barring the very nicely executed animated introduction (featuring the flying DeLorean seen at the end of the first movie/beginning of the second), and the adeptly composed theme tune courtesy of David Whittaker, Back to the Future II the game is a bit of a shambles.
 Nowhere do we get to actually drive the DeLorean, which is a wee smidgen of an oversight given that it’s so intrinsically associated with the Back to the Future franchise.
 Can you imagine the topic coming up on Family Fortunes and no-one mentioning it?

-The barely animated cut scenes portraying stilted conversations between Marty and Doc that introduce the upcoming level are amongst the worst I’ve seen on the Amiga.
-It’s hard to say if James Belushi in Ocean’s Red Heat or the time travelling duo in Back to the Future II should claim the dubious accolade of best ventriloquist dummy impersonation.
+The barely animated cutscenes portraying stilted conversations between Marty and Doc that introduce the upcoming level are amongst the worst I’ve seen on the Amiga.
+It’s hard to say if James Belushi in Ocean’s Red Heat or the time-travelling duo in Back to the Future II should claim the dubious accolade of best ventriloquist dummy impersonation.
 With only their jaws flapping away incessantly, continuing far beyond the time required to communicate the number of words displayed in text format, they look so wooden it’s absurd.
-We can laugh now… unless of course you’re still stinging from paying £25 for this tat and wish you had a magic DeLorean of your own so you could backtrack to fix your mistake.
+We can laugh now… unless of course, you’re still stinging from paying £25 for this tat and wish you had a magic DeLorean of your own so you could backtrack to fix your mistake.
 Then it’s “about as funny as a screen door on a battleship”.

-Horrible controls, however, are the major bugbear that render the game irredeemable.
+Horrible controls, however, are the major bugbear that renders the game irredeemable.
 Including the option to switch to mouse operation only exacerbated the problem.
 When fire doubles up as punch (tap) as well as jump (hold) you can never be certain which of the two functions Marty will perform.
 It seems to be random potluck, much like the remainder of Marty’s range of motions.